chinamike65/hugo-tuolesi/content/book3/book3en.md

 301

-Here the Buddha said to Venerable Ananda that by the roots of goodness planted by the Buddha, Even if you didn't want to attain Nirvana in the first place, you will definitely achieve Nirvana eventually.
+Here the Buddha said to Venerable Ananda that by the seeds of goodness planted by the Buddha, even if you didn't want to attain Nirvana in the first place, you will definitely achieve Nirvana eventually.

 Therefore, once you have taken refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting sutras and practicing the Dharma, when devotion is made, the devotion is weak and unfinished, merits and blessings will not circulate freely, and will eventually return to Buddhahood.